Fierce Advocate for Educational Opportunity

 Earlier in the year, Garamendi's leadership on the Science and Technology Committee helped the COMPETES Act clear the House floor.
-COMPETES includes a robust investment in science, technology, engineering, and mathematics (STEM) education and funds billions in research at our universities and labs.
-While the legislation was stalled in the Senate, Garamendi is hopeful it will become law in the 112th Congress.
+COMPETES included a robust investment in science, technology, engineering, and mathematics (STEM) education and funds billions in research at our universities and labs.
+It failed in the Senate, but Garamendi continues to look for ways to incorporate elements of COMPETES in other legislation.

 Garamendi also fought for groundbreaking student loan legislation that is now law.
 The legislation eliminates wasteful 'middlemen' in the student loan process, helping students secure loans easier and at a lower cost.
 In addition, for loans signed after July 1, 2014, payments will be capped at 10 percent of a student’s income (it’s currently 15 percent) and debt remaining after 20 years will be forgiven.

-On multiple occassions, Garamendi has stood strong for Pell Grants and for lower interest rates in the subsidized Stafford Student Loan program.
-These are the two principle forms of student aid on the federal level, and effforts to cut them are reckless and counterproductive.
+On multiple occasions, Garamendi has stood strong for Pell Grants and for lower interest rates in the subsidized Stafford Student Loan program.
+These are the two principle forms of student aid on the federal level, and efforts to cut them are reckless and counterproductive.